 If it is determined that the unit does not meet the Housing Quality Standards (HQS), the Inspector will send the owner and the tenant a notice of defects shown by the inspection.
 Generally, thirty days will be allowed for the owner (or tenant, as appropriate) to make the repairs.
 Exceptions will be made for repairs needed to correct defects determined by the Inspection Department that threaten the tenant's health or safety.
-Lack of heat or electricity, or fire damage to the unit must be corrected within twenty-four hours.
+The unit's lack of heat or electricity or fire damage must be corrected within twenty-four hours.

-HMHA will re-inspect the unit at the conclusion of the initial correction period.
+HMHA will re-inspect the unit after the initial correction period.
 If the re-inspection shows that the defects have not been corrected, the HAP payment will be abated for a period not to exceed sixty days.
 HMHA will notify both landlord and tenant of the decision to abate the Housing Assistance Payment.